 R605 Level 6, Biomedical Engineering, James Watt Building South, Glasgow G12 8QQ

-I am interested in Brain Computer Interface (BCI), as an new form of non-muscular channel for communication between a patients and its environment, which compensates a loss of sensory-motor functions or alternatively provides strengthening or modulation of preserved neuro-muscular pathways in patients with impairments of the Central Nervous System.
-I am in particular interested in developing and implementing patient managed Brain Computer Interface systems for home based neurorehabilitation.
+I am interested in Brain-Computer Interface (BCI), as a new form of non-muscular channel for communication between patients and its environment, which compensates a loss of sensory-motor functions or alternatively provides strengthening or modulation of preserved neuro-muscular pathways in patients with impairments of the Central Nervous System.
+I am in particular interested in developing and implementing patient-managed Brain-Computer Interface systems for home-based neurorehabilitation.

 Osuagwu, B. C.A., Wallace, L., Fraser, M. and Vuckovic, A. (2016) Rehabilitation of hand in subacute tetraplegic patients based on brain computer interface and functional electrical stimulation: a randomised pilot study.
 Journal of Neural Engineering, 13(6), 065002. (doi: 10.1088/1741-2560/13/6/065002) (PMID:27739405)

 Vuckovic, A., Pangaro, S. and Putri, F. (2018) Unimanual versus bimanual motor imagery classifiers for assistive and rehabilitative brain computer interfaces.
 IEEE Transactions on Neural Systems and Rehabilitation Engineering, 26(12), pp. 2407-2415. (doi: 10.1109/TNSRE.2018.2877620)

 2021-2026 'Quantum Imaging for Monitoring of Wellbeing & Disease in Communities, ' Transformative Healthcare Technologies for 2050 EP/T021020/1